sleroy/technical-challenge/README.md

 *Implement the listener* that the user can input the required information to add a new task to the task list.
 Once the task is added, the model should be updated and the UI refreshed accordingly.

+Complementary question : be careful to not add invalid task names :
+- no empty task
+- tasks should be alpha-numerical with spaces.

 #### Implement the function to remove a task

 The button to remove a task is not implemented.
 We created the _RemoveTaskClickListener_ that is invoked when we click on the button, but it does nothing.